pidge1014/SRD20.Path.V.1.5/Races.md

 - **Wanderer(5 CP)** You gain [Endurance](https://www.d20pfsrd.com/feats/general-feats/endurance) as a bonus feat, and [Climb](https://www.d20pfsrd.com/skills/climb) and [Swim](https://www.d20pfsrd.com/skills/swim) are class skills for them.

-**Elf**
+# **Elf**

 Elves average 5 feet tall and typically weigh just over 100 pounds.
 They live on fruits and grains, though they occasionally hunt for fresh meat.
 Elves prefer colorful clothes, usually with a green-and-gray cloak that blends well with the colors of the forest.
+Elves can count themselves as one of the few soulful races to never have been enslaved and have an ancient hatred for the naga or any race with a history of enslavement.

-While Elves can be found in most cities across the continent, the vast majority prefer to live in their cities in the forests.
+While Elves can be found in most cities across the continent, the vast majority prefer to live in the forests.
+The communities formed are not immediately recognizable as cities, as the dwellings are often indistinguisable from the natural settings.
 Outsiders are very often welcome in these cities, but few are found there.
 Most who return say the dramatic difference in lifestyles was simply too much.

-FREE CHARACTER TRAITS
+## FREE CHARACTER TRAITS

 - **Ability Score Modifiers**: Elves are nimble, both in body and mind, but their form is frail.
 They gain +2 [Dexterity](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Dexterity-Dex-), +2 [Intelligence](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Intelligence-Int-), and –2 [Constitution](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Constitution-Con-).
 - **Size**: Elves are Medium creatures and thus receive no bonuses or penalties due to their size.